Frequently Asked Questions About Management Discussion and Analysis (MD&A) Reports

 Total expenses

-3. Finally, there is a written narrative which forms the most useful part of the report:An analysis of overall financial position and results of operations for Public Housing Authority business-type activities using the information above as a starting point
+Excess (deficiency) before contributions to term and permanent endowments or permanent fund principal, special and extraordinary items, and transfers - Finally, there is a written narrative which forms the most useful part of the report:An analysis of overall financial position and results of operations for Public Housing Authority business-type activities using the information above as a starting point

 A discussion of significant transactions and changes in individual funds.